Chart Color Schemes

 Residential development activity is lower than average in Bundall according to AreaSearch's national comparison of local real estate markets

-In this financial year, $98,000 in commercial approvals have been registered, highlighting Bundall's residential nature.
-New development consists of 57.0% detached houses and 43.0% attached dwellings, marking a shift from existing housing patterns which are currently 74.0% houses.
-This suggests decreasing developable land availability and responding to changing lifestyle preferences and affordability needs.
+This financial year, $98,000 in commercial approvals have been registered, reflecting Bundall's residential nature.
+New development consists of 57.0% detached houses and 43.0% attached dwellings, marking a shift from existing housing patterns (currently 74.0% houses), potentially due to diminishing developable land availability and evolving lifestyle preferences.
+With around 282 people per dwelling approval, Bundall is characterised as a low density area.

-With around 282 people per dwelling approval, Bundall exhibits characteristics of a low density area.
 According to the latest AreaSearch quarterly estimate, Bundall is projected to add 1,177 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development